 Many people can feel lonely and isolated when separated from family and close friends.
 If you relocate, will you have enough money to visit your loved ones on holidays or more often?
 Will that be enough for you?

-4. Once you’ve moved, keep an open mind and explore.
+4. Once you’ve moved to a new city, keep an open mind and explore.

 Part of the fun of a new home comes from discovering the surrounding areas.
 Embrace this adventure and new stage of your life, and be open to meeting new people.
 The more you put yourself out there, the more likely you are to find new friends and places that will make you feel more at home.